Henry Edward Yanus, age 95, of Nanticoke passed away Monday, March 30, 2020 at home.

 Private funeral services were provided by Kearney Funeral Home Inc., 173 E. Green St., Nanticoke.

 Dear Yanus family, I want you to know how much I thought of your family as a whole.
 I have fond memories from St. Francis School and seeing the Yanus children.
 Also, I always looked forward to seeing Ruth working at Park Market when I would shop there.
 When I moved back to Nanticoke last year, I did get to see Henry and Ruth in church one Sunday and I was in awe of them and their dedication and love they always showed each other.
 They were an inspiration to me as one of the nicest couples I had ever met.
 He will be missed by all who met him.
 May he rest in peace with the Lord.
-You are all in my thoughts and prayers.Angela Augenti Litchkowski (about 1 month ago)
+You are all in my thoughts and prayers.Angela Augenti Litchkowski (4 months ago)